Complete Combustion Reaction and Incomplete Combustion Reaction Formula

 Water vapour may also be produced, as is the case with the combustion of hydrogen and oxygen, as well as LPG.

-Depending on the fuel, it may also produce other gases.
+Depending on the fuel, a combustion reaction may also produce other gases.

 Carbon Monoxide from Incomplete Combustion Reaction